qutip/qutip/doc/guide/guide-basics.rst

 	In [1]: from qutip import *

 that will load all of the user available functions.
-We will also need to import the Numpy and Matplotlib libraries with:
+Often, we also need to import the Numpy and Matplotlib libraries with:

 .. ipython::

 	In [1]: import numpy as np
             import matplotlib.pyplot as plt

 Note that, in the rest of the documentation, functions are written using `qutip.module.function()` notation which links to the corresponding function in the QuTiP API: :ref:`functions`.
 However, in calling `import *`, we have already loaded all of the QuTiP modules.
-Therefore, we will only need the function name and not the complete path when calling the function from the command line or a Python script.
+Therefore, we will only need the function name and not the complete path when calling the function from the interpreter prompt or a Python script.

 .. _basics-qobj: